frenetix/SimpleSelectSearch/README.md

 ##### DEPLOYED VERSIONS #####

 :vs::zero::three::two:
+Live on Chrome store 05/14/2015
+- Performance fixes for options page
+- Code cleanup related to AngularJS (my lack of knowledge of it)
+- Updated localization files with new translations from 0.3.2

+:vs::zero::three::two:
 - AngularJS & Bootsrap for options.html
 - New design
 - Option to opening search results in incognito mode